peterhpark/peterhpark.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the personal webpage of Hyoungjun "Peter" Park!
+Welcome to the personal webpage of Peter Park!

 What drives me
 ======
 I am a neuroscientist who is passionate about seeing beyond the physical limitations of our instruments to arrive at a new biological discovery.
 To achieve this, I use deep learning to enhance the signal processing and reconstruction of image data.

 Why use deep learning?
-When we image or measure something, data gets lost or distorted by a complex mixture of many factors, which are often difficult to unravel.
+When we image biological tissue, data gets lost or distorted by a complex mixture of factors, which are often difficult to unravel.
 Deep learning is an effective and flexible solution searching method for such tasks, especially ill-posed problems.
 So far, my research has been in fluorescence microscopy.
-In my latest project, I have implemented a novel unsupervised learning method to achieve isotropic resolution for volumetric fluorescence microscopy without any external references or prior information about the imaging conditions;
+In my latest project, I have implemented [a novel unsupervised learning method](https://peterhpark.github.io/publication/park2022naturecomm) to achieve isotropic resolution for volumetric fluorescence microscopy without any external references or prior information about the imaging conditions;
 we only train and test with one sample.
 I am interested in branching out to other modalities and further testing and developing this framework: e.g., medical imaging modalities and holotomography.